Assassinations of George Moscone and Harvey Milk: Harvey Milk

-White left the Mayor's office and hurried across City Hall, toward the shared office space of the Board of Supervisors, inside which Supervisors each had an enclosed cubicle and desk.
-Dianne Feinstein, who was then President of the San Francisco Board of Supervisors, saw White run past her office door and called after him.
-White responded with "I have something to do first."
+Immediately following Moscone's murder, White left the mayor's office and hurried toward the shared office of the Board of Supervisors, at the other end of City Hall, where each supervisor had an enclosed cubicle and desk.
+Dianne Feinstein, who was then president of the San Francisco Board of Supervisors, saw White run past her office door and called after him.
+White responded with, "I have something to do first."

-He intercepted Harvey Milk at his office, who was speaking to a radio reporter and friend of his.
-White interrupted the conversation with a knock, and asked Milk to step inside his former office for a moment.
+White intercepted Milk as he was speaking to a radio reporter and acquaintance in the Supervisors' office.
+White interrupted the conversation with a knock and asked Milk to step inside his former office for a moment.
 Milk agreed to join him.
-Once the door to White's office was closed, he positioned himself between the doorway and Milk, and after a brief conversation, opened fire on Milk at 10:55 a.m..
+Once the door was closed, White positioned himself between the doorway and Milk, and after a brief conversation, opened fire on Milk at 10:55 a.m.
 The first bullet hit Milk's right wrist as he tried to protect himself.
 White continued firing rapidly, hitting Milk twice more in the chest, then fired a fourth bullet at Milk's head, killing him, followed by a fifth shot into his skull at close range.

-White fled the scene before Feinstein entered the office where Milk lay dead.
+White fled the scene before Feinstein entered the office and found Milk's body.
 She felt Milk's neck for a pulse, her finger entering a bullet wound.
-Rumors about what had happened circulated, but were not confirmed until about 11:20 a.m.
-At that time, Feinstein addressed assembled media which had expected the announcement of Don Horanzy as the new District 8 Supervisor.
-Feinstein was shaking so badly she required support from the police chief while speaking.
-"As President of the Board of Supervisors, it's my duty to make this announcement.
-Both Mayor Moscone and Supervisor Harvey Milk have been shot and killed."
-Gasps, cries, and curses from those assembled interrupted Feinstein briefly, before she continued.
-"The suspect is Supervisor Dan White."
+Rumors about what had happened began to circulate, but were not confirmed until about 11:20 a.m.
+At that time, Feinstein addressed assembled media which had expected the announcement of Horanzy's appointment.
+Feinstein, shaking so badly that she required support from the police chief while speaking, instead announced to shocked reporters that Moscone and Milk had both been murdered.

 White left City Hall unchallenged.
-He took the keys of his former aide's car from her desk, and drove that car to a diner, where he called his wife from a pay phone, and they met at a nearby church.
-Approximately 30 minutes after leaving City Hall, White turned himself in at the Northern Station SFPD precinct, at which he had previously served as a police officer, to Frank Falzon and another detective, both former co-workers.
+He took the keys of his former aide's car from her desk and drove to a diner, where he called his wife from a payphone; they met at a nearby church.
+Approximately thirty minutes after leaving City Hall, White turned himself in at the SFPD's Northern Station precinct, at which he had previously served as a police officer, to Frank Falzon and another detective, both former co-workers.
 In a police interrogation room that afternoon, White confessed to shooting Moscone and Milk, but denied premeditation.
 Part of the taped confession became public in 2014.